We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 Below, we’ve detailed how the biodiversity metric works, offered advice on how mandatory BNG units are calculated using the biodiversity metric and how you yourself can carry out the process of calculating biodiversity net gain and explained how Arbtech can help you to remain within the rules of relevant UK legislation.

-Biodiversity Net Gain Metrics
+Biodiversity Net Gain Assessment

 Under the new legislation, you will need to submit and receive approval for what is known as a ‘biodiversity net gain plan’ (or sometimes simply referred to as a ‘net gain plan‘).
 Once the Environment Act 2021 becomes more frequently adhered to as part of the law, you will need a net gain plan to meet planning requirements for your development.
 At this point, it is important to stress that this is none negotiable – no plan, no planning permission.